Narthorn/reStrat/README.md

 Ok so what I changed:

-- save and load profiles
+- save and load settings
 - slim interface
 - better versioncheck (/restrat version and /restrat versionall will show all people that are using ReStrat and their version.)
 - many triggers return units now